evagabriela/WDI/curriculum/week-01/02-git-github-foundations/README.md

 <a name="introduction"></a>
 ## Intro to New Material: Version Control (10 mins)

-###What is Version Control?
+### What is Version Control?

-*Version Control is the management of changes to documents, computer programs, web sites, and other collections of information.
+* Version Control is the management of changes to documents, computer programs, web sites, and other collections of information.
-*Version Control provides:
+* Version Control provides:
-    -a database containing a history of changes to a set of files -a set of commands for managing that database
+    - a database containing a history of changes to a set of files
+    - a set of commands for managing that database

-###What is Version Control Good For?
+### What is Version Control Good For?

 * Manage Changes Over Time
     - Save various points in the development of your work